© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Roman villa at Lufton is a scheduled monument protected by Historic England under reference 1006159.
 View the official record →

-Roman villa at Lufton is a Romano-British settlement site located near Yeovil in Somerset.
+Roman villa at Lufton is a substantial residential and agricultural complex situated near Yeovil in Somerset, dating to the Romano-British period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006159.

 Roman villa at Lufton is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006159.